Tristancree/1-Code-Refactor/README.md

 * CSS

 # <h2> About
-Marketing website, that I had to transformed into an accessible working site.
+Marketing website, that I had to transform it into an accessible working site.

 # <h2> License
 MIT